 “Travel abroad in a dream is not about vacation.
 It is a symbol of stepping beyond the familiar, where you meet a different life and yourself — also different.”

-Travel abroad is one of the brightest and most living symbols of a dream.
-Much comes together in it: curiosity, freedom, light anxiety, a foreign language, other rules, the chance to be “yourself different,” the chance to rest from habitual roles.
-The psyche chooses this image when a stepping beyond familiar boundaries is underway or ripening in your life: professional, personal, psychological, cultural, family.
+Travel abroad is one of the brightest, and most alive, of dream symbols.
+Much comes together in it: curiosity, freedom, a light anxiety, a foreign language, other rules, the chance to be “yourself, different,” the chance to rest from your usual roles.
+The psyche chooses this image when a stepping beyond familiar boundaries is underway or ripening in your life: professional, personal, psychological, cultural, familial.
 A dream of travel abroad is rarely literal.
-It speaks of your readiness to meet the other and of how you feel in this “other”: expanded, lost, open, constrained, with joy or with anxiety.
+It speaks of your readiness to meet the other, and of how you feel inside this “other”: expanded, lost, open, constrained, with joy or with anxiety.

-And perhaps, right now as you read these lines, you already feel which “border” in your life is asking to be crossed — and this dream is about it, about its challenge and its promise.
+Perhaps, right now as you read these lines, you already feel which “border” in your life is asking to be crossed — and this dream is about it, about its challenge and its promise.

-If everything pleases you — you have a living interest in the new; it’s worth supporting, not muffling with “the seriousness of adult life.”
-If you are anxious — you are only at the threshold of the other; it’s worth giving yourself time to adjust, without demanding “merge with the place at once.”
-If you meet people — your heart is open to other cultures; it’s worth protecting as a precious inner resource.
-If you feel expansion — you are going through growth that the familiar surroundings do not give, and it’s worth using this period for inner renewal, not returning immediately to former walls.
+If you meet people, your heart is open to other cultures.
+Protect it as a precious inner resource.
+If you feel expansion, you are going through a growth that your familiar surroundings do not give.
+Use this period for inner renewal; do not return immediately to your old walls.
 What this whole foreign air is the body’s name for is the excitement of the new — the inner weather of any first arrival, here dressed in a new country.

 Ask yourself: “Which ‘foreign country’ am I visiting in my life right now — a new environment, a new theme, a new way of life — and what does it give my own view of myself?”

-Today, in one familiar sphere make a “small journey”: a different route, a different cuisine, a conversation with a person from a completely different environment.
-One exit from the familiar.
-The Explorer recognizes such exits as consent to expansion, and in the dreams that follow gives you bright foreign landscapes more often.
+Today, in one familiar sphere, make a “small journey”: a different route, a different cuisine, a conversation with a person from a completely different environment.
+One step out of the familiar.
+The Explorer recognizes such steps as consent to expansion, and in the dreams that follow more often gives you bright foreign landscapes.

 Astrological note: A dream of a new country often comes during harmonious transits of Jupiter through your 9th or 3rd house, during its conjunction with Uranus, and in periods of Jupiter in Sagittarius.
 Sagittarians, Geminis, and Aquarians recognize this dream with particular accuracy.
 If Jupiter is now touching your Uranus — the Explorer meets the other, and the dream conveys this through a landscape in which each detail is fresh and interesting.

-Your Guardian speaks with you here — the part that notices when your “language” does not coincide with the language of the environment, and defends your authenticity.
-It comes when you are in an environment in your reality where they do not speak your “inner language”: your values are not read; your way of feeling is foreign; your style of communication finds no response.
-The Guardian shows: it is not always necessary to “become one of them”; sometimes it matters to find your circle, where languages coincide.
+Your Guardian holds this gap — the part that notices when your “language” does not coincide with the language of the environment, and defends your authenticity.
+The Guardian comes when you are in an environment in your waking life where your inner language is not spoken: your values are not read; your way of feeling is foreign; your style of speaking finds no response.
+The Guardian shows: it is not always necessary to “become one of them”; sometimes what matters is to find your own circle, where the languages match.

-If the barrier is insurmountable — perhaps this environment does not suit you in the long run; it’s worth taking this into account.
-If you find a “translator” — in reality you have a person who knows how to explain yours to various environments; it’s worth valuing.
-If you are learning the language — you have a readiness to adapt; it’s worth telling where this is valuable, and where it is a “betrayal of yourself to conform.”
-If you for the first time make peace with “I will not be understood” — you have ripened the understanding that not everyone is obliged to; it’s worth protecting.
+If you are learning the language, you have a readiness to adapt.
+Tell where this is valuable, and where it is a “betrayal of yourself to conform.”
+If, for the first time, you make peace with “I will not be understood,” the understanding that not everyone is obliged to has ripened in you.
+Protect it.

 Ask yourself: “Where in my life do I now speak ‘in the wrong language’ — and what should I choose: to learn the new language of the environment or to seek an environment where mine is spoken?”